kineticdata/peripherals-utilities/handlers/generic_file_upload_ce_attachment_v1/README.md

-# Kinetic Request CE Attachment Upload With API
+# Generic File Upload CE Attachment
-    This handler is used to copy an attachment from one submission to another.
+    This handler is used to copy an attachment from a submission to a third-party using a generic api with token validation in it's url.

+## Info Values
+    [Api Server]
+       Kinetic platform api server: http://server:port/kinetic
+    [Api Username]
+       Kinetic platform user username
+    [Api Password]
+       Kinetic platform user password
+    [Space Slug]
+      Slug of the space where the handler should be imported [Destination Api]
+      The base url for your third-party destination [Destination Token Name]
+      The token name to be attached to the url [Destination Token Value]
+      the token value to be attached to the url

 ## Parameters
     [Error Handling]